Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Working with Enterprise {#workingwithenterprise}

-By default, the Alfresco SDK will use Community Edition releases, but it can be configured to use Enterprise Edition releases.
-Here you will learn how to set up a project to work with an Enterprise Edition release, highlighting the changes required to make it work.
+By default, the Alfresco SDK uses the Community Edition releases, but it can be configured to use Enterprise Edition releases.
+Here you'll learn how to set up a project to work with an Enterprise Edition release, highlighting the changes required to make it work.

 If you would like to work with the Alfresco Enterprise Edition, then this requires just a few property changes and a license installation.
 You also need to have access to the private Alfresco Nexus repository and the private Alfresco Quay.io Docker registry.
 See: